UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/0-study-plan/week-1/index.md

 <iframe height="420" width="640" allowfullscreen frameborder="0" src="https://echo360.net.au/media/0a8d1f59-14ed-4003-b986-d652306668b1/public?autoplay=false&amp;automute=false">
 </iframe>
 <p style="font-size:10px;color: rgb(252, 156, 249);">
-If you wish to watch the embedded videos from Lecture Capture, you need to have logged in and <a href="https://canvas.lms.unimelb.edu.au/courses/145406/external_tools/701">entered Lecture Capture</a> via Canvas once for each session.
+If you wish to watch the embedded videos from Lecture Capture, you need to have logged in and <a href="https://canvas.lms.unimelb.edu.au/courses/150864/external_tools/701">entered Lecture Capture</a> via Canvas once for each session.
 This is to restrict access to students enrolled at the University of Melbourne only.
 </p>

-See also detailed learning outcomes 1.2.1-1.2.4 of the CS2 syllabus [`here`](../../0-subject-guide/SILO).

 # Main references and lectures